vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 There's a lot I want to watch on Netflix.

-Stuff that's leaving by September 30 (and I'll probably miss unless I decide to resume my subscription early):

-* Catch Me If You Can
-* Taxi Driver
-* Quantico

 Stuff that is not yet on Netflix, that I expect will get on it in the next several months:

 * The Crown Season 5 (ETA: November 2022)